cmu-phil/tetrad/tetrad-lib/src/main/java/edu/cmu/tetrad/search/WIP/README.txt

-These classes are put here in the "Work In Progress" (WIP) directory because they're either old (but not disposable) or not in finished form.
+These classes are put here in the "Work In Progress" (WIP) directory because they're either old (but not disposable) or require more work.